franzeus/feedhub/readme.markdown

 # params subject, body, label
 Feedhub::open_issue(:title => 'The title', :body => 'Here I write a bit more', :label => "question")
 ```
-Throws error if labels does not exists
+Throws error if labels does not exist.

 The open_issue!
-Method with bang! creates a new label, if it does not already exists
+Method with bang! creates a new label, if it does not already exist.
 ```ruby
 # params subject, body, label
 Feedhub::open_issue!(:title => 'The title', :body => 'Here I write my feedback', :label => "newlabel")